-- 400 mg to be taken as 4 tablets once a day, - 600 mg to be taken as 6 tablets once a day.
+The starting dose is 400 mg, to be taken as 4 tablets once a day.

-Your doctor may prescribe a higher or lower dose depending on how you respond to the treatment.
+For CML and GIST, your doctor may prescribe a higher or lower dose depending on how you respond to the treatment.
 If your daily dose is 800 mg (8 tablets), you should take 4 tablets in the morning and 4 tablets in the evening.